Cold-shooting Terps come up short vs. Hokies in Big Ten/ACC Challenge

 “There are certain times in your life when a big event happens,” Turgeon said, “and to me, being a basketball guy, that was a big event.”

-The Maryland players watched a documentary about Bias after practice Tuesday, and they wore No. 34 warm-up shirts.
-During a timeout, a video of Bias highlights played in the arena, and the school honored Bias’s parents, James and Lonise, during a timeout, as they celebrated their son with the crowd.
+The Maryland players watched a documentary about Bias after practice Tuesday, and they wore No. 34 warmup shirts Wednesday.
+During a timeout, a video of Bias highlights played in the arena, and the school honored Bias’s parents, James and Lonise, during a timeout as they celebrated their son with the crowd.

-“To see the sea of jerseys, No. 34, and people clapping,” Lonise Bias said, “it’s like, as I have said over and over again, our ashes that we have have been turned into beauty.”
+“To see the sea of jerseys, number 34, and people clapping,” Lonise Bias said, “it’s like, as I have said over and over again, our ashes that we have have been turned into beauty.”